Go Back Email Link

 • Biscoff cookie base: Biscoff cookies aren’t readily found everywhere, so if the best description I have for their flavor is a deep subtle gingerbread tone.
 If you want to make this and can’t access biscoff cookies in your area, I recommend using half ginger and half graham crackers or digestive cookies in the base.

 • Tart dish: A fluted tart dish makes for the traditional tart and is easy to work with.
-The size of the dish used for this Orange Pie recipe is 21.5 centimeters or 8.5 inches, a medium size.
+A medium sized tart dish was used here.

 • Great make ahead dessert: The pie needs to chill in the refrigerator for at least a few hours or overnight to set and enhance the flavors.
 Just remember to caramelize the sugar crust and serve within 2 hours to maintain its crispness.